 Kombucha tea is a fermented drink made with tea, sugar, bacteria and yeast.
 Although it's sometimes referred to as kombucha mushroom tea, kombucha is not a mushroom — it's a colony of bacteria and yeast.
 Kombucha tea is made by adding the colony to sugar and tea, and allowing the mix to ferment.
 The resulting liquid contains vinegar, B vitamins and a number of other chemical compounds.

-Health benefits attributed to kombucha tea include stimulating the immune system, preventing cancer, and improving digestion and liver function.
+Proponents claim kombucha tea can stimulate the immune system, prevent cancer, and improve digestion and liver function.
 However, there's no scientific evidence to support these health claims.

 In short, there isn't good evidence that kombucha tea delivers on its health claims.
 At the same time, several cases of harm have been reported.
 Therefore, the prudent approach is to avoid kombucha tea until more definitive information is available.

 - Kombucha tea.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed April 9, 2014.

 - Kole AS, et al. A case of Kombucha tea toxicity.
 Journal of Intensive Care Medicine 2009;24:205.